Yashnair123/RTs-for-AdaptiveData/README.md

 | `rui_X` | $\text{restricted-uniform}_{\pi}\text{+}\text{imitation}_X$  |
 | `comb` | $\text{combined}_{\pi,X}$  |

+The full command line input for `interval_driver.py` comprises 9 arguments: 1. number of trials/repetitions to be run, 2. horizon $T$, 3. job/seed number, 4. adaptive assignment algorithm name, 5. style, 6. whether or not to use the weighted MC randomization test (i.e., `True` if using the weighted MC randomization test and `False` if using the unweighted MCMC randomization test), 7. value of $\epsilon$ to be used (when the adaptive assignment involves an $\epsilon$-greedy action-selection), 8. number of resamples $m$, 9. type of interval (i.e., either `conformal` or `confidence`).
+Similarly, the command line input for `interval_driver.py` involves 7 arguments: 1. number of trials, 2. horizon $T$, 3. job/seed number, 4. adaptive assignment algorithm name, 5. style, 6. $\epsilon$, 7. number of resamples $m$.

+Two example command line inputs for these to driver runscripts are thus `1000 100 0 epsilon_greedy i True 0.1 100 conformal` and `python interval_driver.py 1000 100 0 epsilon_greedy i 0.1 100`.

-Furthermore, the testing driver runscript takes as one of its command line arguments the "setting number" which corresponds to the simulation/environment being considered.
+Beyond the inputs described above, the testing driver runscript also takes as one of its command line arguments the "setting number" which corresponds to the simulation/environment in which the test is being run.
 The table below gives the correspondence between setting number and the corresponding simulation subsection of the paper:

 | Setting number  | Simulation subsection |
 | ------------- | ------------- |